THE CANADIAN TRANSPORTATION NETWORK

 The rail transport industry is an important element of Canada's transportation system, which generates approximately $10 billion per year.
 The overwhelming majority of revenues, or 95%, comes from rail freight operations and approximately 5% from commuter, intercity and tourist passenger rail services in major urban centres, corridors and regions.

 The composition of the Canadian rail network

-The Canadian Rail Network’s currently holdings of 45,199 route-kilometers of tracks are mainly used to transport freight, and are owned as follows:
+The Canadian Rail Network’s current holdings of 45,199 route kilometers of tracks are mainly used to transport freight and are owned as follows:

 - CN owns 49.1% (22,186 km);